Beef Stroganoff Pasta Bake

 • Dijon Mustard

-• A little cornflour (cornstarch) diluted in water
+• A little cornstarch (cornflour) diluted in water to make a slurry

 • Leftover roast beef trimmed of fat or ground beef (see variation)